NathanHealea/NathanHealea/README.md

 ## Projects 👨‍💻:
 ### Personal Website
-[Personal Website](https://github.com/NathanHealea/personal-website) - </> and Crafted with 💜 by Vishwa Gaurav.
+[Personal Website](https://github.com/NathanHealea/personal-website) - </> and Crafted with 💜 by me.

 ###  NT: NextJs Template
 [NT: NextJs Template](https://github.com/NathanHealea/nextjs-template) - is a template to quickly build websites that is configured with TailwindCSS and DaisyUi.